emads22/Forecast-Finder/README.md

 # Forecast Finder

 ## Overview
-Forecast Finder is an intuitive application built with Streamlit and Plotly, designed to provide accurate weather forecast data for the upcoming days.
+Forecast Finder is an intuitive application built with `Streamlit` and `Plotly`, designed to provide accurate weather forecast data for the upcoming days.
 Users can easily input a city name and select the desired number of forecast days to receive detailed information on temperature trends and sky conditions, making it a convenient tool for planning ahead.

 ## Features
 - **Interactive Interface**: Users can input a city name and select the number of forecast days using sliders and dropdown menus.